KordingLab/nerds/README.md

 Usage
 ---------
-setup SPGL1, change directory to downloaded spgl folder then type following line in Matlab shell.
+To setup SPGL1 package, change directory to the downloaded SPGL1 folder then type following line in Matlab shell.

 `spgsetup`